-The internet was first used in a limited way in the 1960's.
-Like many great inventions, it was originally the result of research conducted by the military.
-However, academic institutions found a number of constructive uses for this technology.
-This page briefly describes the history of the internet.
+The Internet may seem like a fairly recent invention, but it was first used in a limited way in the 1960's.
+Like many great inventions, it was originally the result of research conducted by the military, but fortunately academic institutions were able to find more constructive and altruistic uses for this technology.
+This page briefly describes the history of the Internet.